-10. implications Т Implications Relevant to proposals Y/N Details and proposed measures to address Legal/Governance The Hub Committee is responsible for recommending to Council the budgetary framework.
+Implications Implications Relevant to Details and proposed measures to address proposals Y/N Legal/Governance The Hub Committee is responsible for recommending to Council the budgetary framework.
 It is the role of the Overview and Scrutiny Committee to scrutinise the Budget proposals being proposed by the Council on an annual basis.
 In accordance with the Financial Procedure Rules, Council must decide the general level of Reserves and the use of Earmarked Reserves.
 The preparation of the Budget report is evidence of whether the Council has considered and taken into account all relevant information and proper advice when determining its financial arrangements in accordance with statutory requirements, and in particular, that it will set a lawful budget.
-Financial implications to include reference to value for money The forecast budget gap for 2023/24 is £137,296.
-This is 1.6% of the Projected Net Budget for 23/24 of £8.69million.
-A cumulative budget gap of £376,867 is predicted for 2024/25 (the £376,867 assumes that the 23/24 budget gap of £137,296 has not been closed).
-The cumulative aggregated Budget Gap by 2025/26 is £1.35 million, if no action has been taken in each individual year to close the budget gap annually.
-The Council awaits the details of the Local Government Finance Settlement announcement in mid December, which will enable the Council to further firm up some of the assumptions within the Budget for 2023/24.
-Further options for Members' considerations of how to close the predicted budget gap of £137,296 will be presented as part of the January 2023 Budget report.
-There is no indication yet of the detailed local government funding levels for 2023/24 and beyond.
-Therefore there are many uncertainties in preparing for the challenges we know we will face in the near future.
+Financial implications to include reference to value for money The forecast budget gap for 2023/24 is £269,296.
+This is 3% of the Projected Net Budget for 23/24 of £8.72million.
+A cumulative budget gap of £356,867 is predicted for 2024/25 (the £356,867 assumes that the 23/24 budget gap of £269,296 has not been closed).
+The cumulative aggregated Budget Gap by 2025/26 is £1.5 million, if no action has been taken in each individual year to close the budget gap annually.
+It is recommended (Recommendation 5) to approve the use of the Revenue Grant Earmarked Reserve to fund the Council's share of the costs of a two-year fixed term post that will be responsible for driving improved customer service and operational efficiency by exploiting technology and transformation (as set out in Appendix D, section 1.9).
+The total cost for West Devon is £80,000.
+There is sufficient funding within this reserve to finance this proposal.
+The Council awaits the details of the Government technical consultation (expected in the Autumn) on the finance settlement, which will enable the Council to further firm up some of the assumptions within the Medium Term Financial Strategy (MTFS) and the paper might set out the principles of how the two-year settlement would be implemented.

-As part of Grant Thornton's external audit of the Statement of Accounts for 2021/2022, they will assess the arrangements the Council has in place for: • Improving economy, efficiency and effectiveness • Financial Sustainability • Governance The outcome of Grant Thornton's work in this area will be reported to Members at the Audit Committee meeting in March 2023.
+As part of Grant Thornton's external audit of the Statement of Accounts for 2021/2022, they will assess the arrangements the Council has in place for: Improving economy, efficiency and effectiveness Financial Sustainability Governance The outcome of Grant Thornton's work in this area will be reported to Members at the Audit Committee meeting on 1 November 2022.
 Risk Each of the budget options taken forward by Members will consider the risks of the option.
 Supporting Corporate Strategy The majority of activities set out in the Council's delivery plans can be delivered through refocusing and reprioritisation of existing resources however, in order to realise the ambition set out in the strategy, some of the activities will require additional resources.
 Climate Change - Carbon / Biodiversity Impact A report was presented to Council on 8 th December 2020 'Climate Change and Biodiversity Strategy and Action Plan update'.
 In March 2021, Council approved to set up an Earmarked Reserve for £200,000 for the Recovery Plan and Corporate Strategy.
-Further detail is set out in the Council's 'A Plan for West Devon' strategic vision.
-Comprehensive Imp ct Assessment Implications Consultation and Engagement Strategy External consultation and engagement has not been undertaken with regard to this report.
+Further detail is set out in the Council's 'A Plan for West Devon' strategic vision. act Assessment Implications Consultation and Engagement Strategy External consultation and engagement has not been undertaken with regard to this report.
 Equality and Diversity Equality Impact Assessments are completed for the budget proposals.
 Safeguarding None directly arising from this report.
 Community Safety, Crime and Disorder None directly arising from this report.
 Health, Safety and Wellbeing None directly arising from this report.
 Other implications None directly arising from this report.